stdschep/MD-simulation-of-protein-ligand-complexes-with-OpenMM/README.md

 # Molecular Dynamics simulations

 This repo is the result of effords to facilitate simulations of proteins and protein/ligand complexes using OpenMM.
-Additionally, the contenys are optimized to run on the Flemish high performace computing infractstructure (VSC-HPC) at the UGent.
+Additionally, the contents are optimized to run on the Flemish high performace computing infractstructure (VSC-HPC) at the UGent.
 This repo includes:
 1. A script to simulate proteins *
 2. A script to simulate protein/ligand complexes **